 This structure ensures that when students master a Classworks unit, they master the concept.
 This translates into increased student achievement not only on state high-stakes tests but in cross-curricular experiences and real-life application.

-Now that appropriate intervention is in place for each student, it is important that it be monitored for mastery.
-Be sure to re-assign activities with low mastery scores.
-For the greatest impact, conference with students to discuss the scores, do a quick review of content, tell the student you will reassign the activity or unit and check back with them.
-Have the student track results in a data notebook!
-This builds student ownership of their learning, ensures fidelity of the intervention and ultimately impacts student outcomes!
+Conference with students to discuss the scores, do a quick review of content, tell the student you will reassign the activity or unit, and check back with them.
+For the greatest impact, have students set goals using the Classworks goal tracker!
+The SMART goal framework helps build student ownership of their learning, ensures fidelity of the intervention, and ultimately impacts student outcomes!

 Because the bottom line is - Classworks works!
 Studies show that when students spend more time in Classworks, they experience more growth!

 Not only does time on task impact growth, students with higher mastery also see more growth.
 Achieve 80% mastery by reassigning instruction and raising expectations for students.
 Higher mastery predicts more growth!